The Phrygian mode is used when you want to bring a Spanish vibe to your guitar solos, especially over m7 and 7alt chords.

-As well as learning patterns, you can study licks and phrases to build your understanding of this scale in a soloing context.
+As well as learning patterns, you can study licks and phrases to build your understanding of this mode in a soloing context.

-The first lick uses scale patterns to build a four-bar phrase over an Em7 chord, using the E Phrygian scale to construct the line.
+The first lick uses scale patterns to build a four-bar phrase over an Em7 chord, using the E Phrygian mode to construct the line.

 When doing so, you create in the intervals R-b9-#9-11-5-b13-b7, so it’s an Altered scale but without the major 3rd.